marcoshsq/marcoshsq/README.md

 ## Hello 👋, I'm Marcos, an engineer and statistician passionate about data and tech.

 Welcome to my GitHub profile!
-I currently work as a Business Analyst focusing on Performance and Affiliate Marketing, I'm also studying data science and artificial intelligence, to improve myself as an analyst.
+I currently work as a Business Analyst focusing on Performance and Affiliate Marketing, I'm also studying data science and artificial intelligence, to improve my analytical skills.

+Feel free to contact me, I love talking about technology, maths, and other nerdy stuff!

 <!--